ApplE: A Modular Ontology of Applied Ethics and Event Context for Ethical Decision Modeling: Conclusion

 \section{Conclusion}

-The ApplE ontology is an effort to capture the most imperative ethical information about an event to facilitate ethical reasoning.
-We have used the SAMOD ontology to ensure a simple yet rich ontology and have implemented various quality checks and measures as well.
-Various axioms have been asserted for both the Applied Ethics module and the Event context module, taking advantage of the many property characteristics, subsumptions, and cardinality.
-To demonstrate the use of the resource and its impact, we have modeled a real-world scenario from the Bioethics domain.
+The ApplE ontology models key ethical and contextual information about a morally-ambiguous event to facilitate ethical reasoning.
+We used the spiral-SAMOD methodology to ensure a standardized ontology and have performed various quality checks.
+Axioms have been asserted for both the Applied Ethics and Event context modules, taking advantage of property characteristics, subsumptions, and cardinality to explicitly specify relationships between abstract concepts.
+To demonstrate the applicability of the resource, we modeled a real-world scenario from the bioethics domain.

-Standard practices were employed to ensure the value of the resource.
 ApplE is FAIR-compliant and is easily accessible for reuse.
-We have evaluated the ontology using the prescribed methods of SAMOD, as well as a post-developmental evaluation that involved the semiotic metric suite to ensure validity.
-With this ontology, we aim to provide a novel way to apply ethics to any domain while also facilitating more complex reasoning for ethical issue resolution.
+With this ontology, we aim to provide a mechanism to model ethics of any domain while also facilitating structured ethical reasoning for dilemma resolution.